Kenan Koçak

 Kenan Koçak (born 5 January 1981) is a Turkish football coach and a former player.
+He is currently serving as the head coach of TFF 1.
+Lig side Iğdır.

 Playing career

 Koçak was a youth product of Waldhof Mannheim.
 He played sparsely for Waldhof Mannheim, Austria Salzburg, SSV Reutlingen, 1.
 FC Pforzheim, and finally as a player-manager for Türkspor Mannheim.

 Managerial career

 VfR Mannheim

 In the winter break of the 2010–11 season Kenan Koçak became manager of VfR Mannheim.
 In his first competitive match as coach, his team was able to knock out the local rival of Waldhof Mannheim in the quarter-final of the Baden Cup.
 In the regular season, Koçak reached second place with VfR Mannheim in the Verbandsliga Baden.
 In the promotion play-off, his team faced FV Ravensburg.
 The first leg ended in a 1–1 draw.
 The second match was won by Mannheim with 2–0.
 As a result, Mannheim reached the Oberliga Baden-Württemberg.
 In his first Oberliga season, Koçak's team finished in second place.
 After the first half of the 2011–12 season, VfR Mannheim was even at the top of the Oberliga.
 In the 2012–13 season, Mannheim finished in third place.
 After this season, Koçak left the club and became manager of Waldhof Mannheim, which played in the Regionalliga Südwest at the time.